 So, whether you’re visiting on a day trip or staying overnight, here are 11 best things to do in Nusa Lembongan, Bali!

 ***This article may contain affiliate links, which means that each time you click through and make a purchase, I may earn a small commission at no extra cost to you.

 HOW TO GET TO NUSA LEMBONGAN BALI?

+The best way to get from Bali to Nusa Lembongan is by taking a fast boat.
 Rocky Fast Cruise departs four times a day from Sanur in Bali.
-You can book online in advance and then pay by credit card or in cash on the departure date.
+You can book your tickets online and then pay by credit card or cash on the departure day.